Hornbill201/SelfDrivingCar-P7-Unscented-Kalman-Filter/README.md

 The `px, py, vx, vy` output coordinates have an `RMSE = [0.155867, 0.219952, 0.368041, 0.321468]`.
 * Use only Lidar measurement
 The `px, py, vx, vy` output coordinates have an `RMSE = [0.106743, 0.0979096, 0.607159, 0.251299]`.

+** From the above results, we can find that sensor fusion gives better results than using only one sensor type.**

 ### Performance Visualization